-I took the jump and enrolled.
-However, the course had been restructured considerably into a two-week intensive.
-Week one was an intense look at 'Old School' lettering, and week two, taught by Dan Milne from Monash, was a deep dive into type design using Glyphs.
+I finally took the leap and enrolled.
+The course had been restructured into a two-week intensive: week one focused on ‘Old School’ lettering, while week two—taught by Dan Milne from Monash—was a deep dive into type design using Glyphs.

-I worked independently on some projects but took the opportunity to enroll in Troy Leinster's Type Design course through AGDA.
-It was a joy spending every Saturday morning with like-minded type nerds and learning how to use Robofont to design more complex typefaces.
+After the course, I kept going.
+I worked independently on a few projects, then enrolled in Troy Leinster’s type design course through AGDA.
+It was a joy to spend every Saturday morning with other type nerds, learning how to use Robofont and building confidence designing more complex letterforms.

 Miss Sutton

-Miss Sutton is based on a sample of text I found in an old sheet music book collated by a music teacher named Miss Sutton.
-By analysing the structure of the type, I established that it was not typeset using movable metal type; instead, the author hand-etched it into metal and printed it using traditional intaglio printmaking.
-Because of its unbelievably consistent letters, it quickly earned the nickname 'superhuman handwriting’.
+Miss Sutton is based on a piece of sheet music I found in a book collated by a music teacher of the same name.
+After analysing the structure of the type, I realised it hadn’t been printed with movable metal type—instead, the characters were hand-etched into metal and printed using intaglio techniques.

 Designed in 2019 at Old School New School, under the guidance of Dan Milne from Monash University.